Student Rights and Responsibilities

 Suggested Syllabi Statement

-We suggest that a statement similar to the one below be included in the syllabus for each course:
+We suggest that a statement similar to the one below be include in the syllabus for each course:

-If you are a student with a disability: In compliance with Florida Gateway College policy and equal access laws, the disability services coordinator is available to discuss appropriate academic accommodations that you may require as a student with a disability.
+If you are a student with a disability: In compliance with Florida Gateway College policy and equal access laws, I am available to discuss appropriate academic accommodations that you may require as a student with a disability.
 Request for academic accommodations need to be made during the first week of the semester, except for unusual circumstances, so arrangements can be made.
-You must be registered with the Disability Services Office (DSO) in Building 17, Room 21 for disability verification and determination of reasonable academic accommodations.
+You must be registered with the Office of Accessibility Services (OAS) in Building 14, Room 102 for disability verification and determination of reasonable academic accommodations.

 Effective Communication Strategies